 Who are the members of the Committee?

-The Committee consists of the following four Non-Executive Directors:

-- " Tracey Horton AO (HRRC Chairman)

-- " Vickki McFadden

-- " Angus McNaughton

-- " Mark Menhinnitt

-What is the scope of work of the Committee?

-The Committee operates in accordance with the HRRC Charter and undertakes the following activities on behalf of the Board:

-- " Oversee the management of culture - " Consider and recommend any changes to the remuneration framework to the Board for approval - " Oversee the implementation of key policies and practices in support of GPT's remuneration framework and from time to time, review their appropriateness - " Periodically review and make recommendations to the Board for approval in relation to the remuneration for Non-Executive Directors - " Review annually and make recommendations to the Board for approval in relation to the remuneration package for the CEO and any other executive Director.
-In consultation with the CEO, review and approve remuneration packages for the Leadership Team (excluding the CEO) and approve the annual salary review budget for all other employees - " Recommend to the Board for approval the key performance indicators for the CEO and having regard to the performance assessment undertaken by the Chairman of the Board, recommend to the Board incentive plan outcomes for the CEO to the Board for approval - " Review the annual Remuneration Report and make recommendations to the Board for its inclusion in the Annual Report - " Review and monitor the succession plan for the Leadership Team (excluding the CEO, which is a responsibility of the Nomination Committee1) - " Review and approve GPT's diversity & inclusion strategy, and oversee the implementation of key processes and procedures in support of this and report progress to the Board - " Monitor and oversee talent development and employee engagement initiatives, and oversee the implementation of processes and procedures to support the implementation of those initiatives.
+The Committee consists of the following four Non-Executive Directors: " Tracey Horton AO (HRRC Chairman) " Vickki McFadden " Angus McNaughton " Mark Menhinnitt What is the scope of work of the Committee?
+The Committee operates in accordance with the HRRC Charter and undertakes the following activities on behalf of the Board > Oversee the management of culture > Consider and recommend any changes to the remuneration framework to the Board for approval > Oversee the implementation of key policies and practices in support of GPT's remuneration framework and from time to time, review their appropriateness > Periodically review and make recommendations to the Board for approval in relation to the remuneration package for the CEO and any other executive Director.
+In consultation with the CEO, review and approve remuneration packages for the Leadership Team (excluding the CEO) and approve the annual salary review budget for all other employees > Recommend to the Board for approval the key performance indicators for the CEO and having regard to the performance assessment undertaken by the Chairman of the Board, recommend to the Board incentive plan outcomes for the CEO to the Board for approval > Review the annual Remuneration Report and make recommendations to the Board for its inclusion in the Annual Report > Review and monitor the succession plan for the Leadership Team (excluding the CEO, which is a responsibility of the Nomination Committee') > Review and approve GPT's diversity & inclusion strategy, and oversee the implementation of key processes and procedures in support of this and report progress to the Board > Monitor and oversee talent development and employee engagement initiatives, and oversee the implementation of processes and procedures to support the implementation of those initiatives.